-As a second test, we repeat our simulations to establish a statistical significance of our results.
-We use the Akaike Information Criterion \citep[AIC,][]{1974ITAC...19..716A} for model comparison.
-For each model we compute the AIC number by adding to the fit statistics a penalty of $2K$, where $K$ is the number of model parameters.
-To provide a statistical estimate we repeat the procedure for 10,000 simulated spectra, and compute the difference of AIC values between two models (i.e. $\Delta AIC = AIC_{Model \, 1} - AIC_{Model \, 2}$) to determine which model is more likely \citep[see discussion by][]{doi:10.1177/0049124104268644}.
-We find that for a 30-min exposure with CTA the computed SSC+$\pi^0$ model has similar AIC values as the ECPL+LP model, while the ECPL model alone yields a worse fit with a median $\Delta AIC\sim-34$ (see Fig. \ref{fig:sim10K}).
+As a second test, we repeated our simulations to establish the statistical significance of our results.
+We used the Akaike information criterion \citep[AIC,][]{1974ITAC...19..716A} for the model comparison.
+For each model we computed the AIC number by adding to the fit statistics a penalty of $2K$, where $K$ is the number of model parameters.
+To provide a statistical estimate, we repeated the procedure for 10,000 simulated spectra, and computed the difference in AIC values between two models (i.e., $\Delta AIC = AIC_{Model \, 1} - AIC_{Model \, 2}$) to determine which model was more likely \citep[see discussion by][]{doi:10.1177/0049124104268644}.
+We found that for a 30-min exposure with CTA the computed SSC+$\pi^0$ model has similar AIC values to the ECPL+LP model, while the ECPL model alone yields a worse fit, with a median $\Delta AIC\sim-34$ (see Fig. \ref{fig:sim10K}).
 This indicates that the ECPL+LP is preferred\footnote{The likelihood of a model over another can be estimated as $\exp(-\Delta AIC/2)$.} by more than 5$\sigma$ (based on the median $\Delta AIC$ values).
-Moreover, 99.8\% of simulated spectra favor the ECPL+LP model with more than 99\% significance.
-Only for a small number of simulated spectra (21 out of 10,000) we find $\Delta AIC > -9$ (see orange colored histogram).
-We also repeat the simulations for 15-min and 60-min exposures and find that the $\Delta AIC$ values follow an almost linear trend with exposure time.
-In particular, the dual-component model is favored with a median $\Delta AIC$ of $\sim$16 and $\sim$66 over the ECPL model for 15-min and 60-min exposures, respectively.
+Moreover, 99.8\% of simulated spectra favor the ECPL+LP model with a significance of more than 99\%.
+Only for a small number of simulated spectra (21 out of 10,000) do we find that $\Delta AIC > -9$ (see orange-colored histogram).
+We also repeated the simulations for 15-min and 60-min exposures and found that the $\Delta AIC$ values follow an almost linear trend with the exposure time.
+In particular, the dual-component model is favored, with a median $\Delta AIC$ of $\sim$16 and $\sim$66 over the ECPL model for 15-min and 60-min exposures, respectively.
 Moreover, considering the $\Delta AIC$ distribution for the 60-min exposure simulations, the $\pi^0$ bump would be detected at a median significance of 7.5$\sigma$.